diyclassics/diyclassics.github.io/cv.md

 ### Invited Talks

 - 2019\.
+“ELIZA, ELIZAE: The Absurdity and (Absurd) Practicality of Latin Chatbots.”
+MIT Programs in Digital Humanities Seminar.
+Massachusetts Institute of Technology.
+October 24.
+- 2019\.
 "Reassessing Poeticness and Synonymity in Latin Poetry."
 University of California, Los Angeles.
 January 10.
 - 2018\.
 "What is an 'Unpoetic' Word?: Reassessing Latin Literary Criticism with Digital Methods."
 University of Texas at Austin.
 November 29.
 - 2018\.
 "Backoff Lemmatization for Ancient Greek with the Classical Language Toolkit," 2018 Digital Classicist London Seminars Series.
 Institute of Classical Studies.
 London, England.
 July 27.